fleschutz/PowerShell/Docs/play-lion-sound.md

 ## play-lion-sound.ps1 - Plays a lion sound

-This script plays a lion sound.
+This PowerShell script plays a lion sound.

 ## Parameters
 ```powershell